Skip to content

 Bases: BaseSolver

 Classical solver for QUBO problems.
-This implementation delegates the classical solving task to the external classical solver module (e.g., CPLEX, D-Wave SA, or D-Wave Tabu), as selected via the SolverConfig.
+This implementation delegates the classical solving task to the external classical solver module (e.g., CPLEX, Simulated Annealing, or Tabu Search), as selected via the SolverConfig.

 After obtaining the raw solution, postprocessing (e.g., bit-flip local search) is applied.